jeanluct/PseudoAnosov/README.md

 - `StrataList[g]` gives the list of all strata for a closed surface of genus `g>1`.
 Each stratum in the list is of the form `{k_1,...,k_m}`, where `k_i` is the degree of each singularity, and the sum over the `k_i` gives -2(Euler Characteristic).
 Use `Tally/@StrataList[g]` to group singularities by multiplicity.

+- `StrataListTestTable[P,S]` runs all tests for a list of polynomials `P` and a list of strata `S` for a given surface.
+The results are displayed in several tables, with tabs giving the reason why each polynomial was rejected for each stratum.

 - `StratumDoubleCover[S]` gives the stratum corresponding to the orientating double-cover of the stratum `S={k_1,...,k_m}`.

 - `StratumToGenus[S]` gives the genus of the surface containing a stratum `S={k_1,...,k_m}`.